If you are overweight, underweight, or just want to make sure you don’t miss out on the best life insurance rates, read this.

 How Weight Loss Affects Life Insurance

-If your weight loss occurred within the past 12 months, don’t rush out and apply for life insurance just yet.
+If you’ve lost more than 10 pounds in the past 12 months, don’t rush out and apply for life insurance just yet.

-Did you change diet and exercise habits or did you have an illness that caused weight loss.
+Did you change diet and exercise habits or did you have an illness that caused weight loss?

-Positive factors that help with underwriting and may reduce your life insurance rate include:
+Positive factors that improve underwriting include:

 - Recent cardiac workup (past 12 months) with favorable results.

-- Controlled blood pressure and cholesterol levels
+- Controlled blood pressure

 - Recent weight loss.

-- Consistent exercise routine
+- Consistent exercise regimen